Multi-Agency Radio Communication System

 Mobile Data – allowing data transmissions, LEADS inquiries, reformatting of data from Mobile Data Terminals (MDT)

 Computer Aided Dispatch - providing GPS-based auto vehicle location, resource recommendation and GGM display

 There are currently over 47,500 voice units and over 1,800 mobile data units on the MARCS system with over 1200 public safety/public service agencies statewide.
 This includes local, state and federal agencies.

-To become a MARCS subscriber, we must have a MARCS Radio Use Agreement on file.
-Once we have a fully executed MARCS Radio Use Agreement, the MARCS staff will work with you to get your equipment programmed, activated and deployed so you may reach go-live.
+To become a MARCS subscriber, a fully executed MARCS Service Subscription Agreement between the subscriber and MARCS must be on file.
+The MARCS staff will work with the subscriber to get their equipment programmed, activated and deployed in order to reach go-live.

 Our technical staff will work with you to develop a programming template for your radios and will supply you with two (2) agency specific talkgroups.
 In order for you to communicate with all other agencies on the MARCS system, you will also be given all the mutual aid/interoperability talkgroups (see MARCS Policy MPP15.0).

 Mutual aid/interoperability talkgroups are inserted in all MARCS subscriber radios to ensure optimum statewide interoperability.
 The technical staff will also talk to you about other agency’s talkgroups you may want to have in your radios.
 This can be a local police department, fire department, hospital, health department, etc. There is no charge for the programming or consulting services of the technical staff.
 In addition, we will train your staff to use the equipment or supply you with training aids so you may incorporate your standard operating procedures so you can train your staff.
 There is no additional cost for training support either.
 We also have a helpdesk staff available 24/7/365.
 They can provide technical support to subscribers and also have a means of contacting any MARCS staff member any time of the day.